MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/faq.md

 If you have saved files that you want to classify, simply open and save them in your Office application.

-Currently, you cannot scan and apply classification in bulk, and must open and save each application in the Office application.
+Currently, you cannot scan and apply classification in bulk, and must open and save each document in the Office application.

 ## Can I use Azure Information Protection for classification only, without enforcing encryption and restricting usage rights?